-Silja Schaffstein specializes in commercial and investment arbitration.
+Silja Schaffstein specialises in commercial and investment arbitration.
 She frequently acts as arbitrator, counsel or co-counsel, or secretary of the tribunal in international and domestic ad hoc and institutional arbitration proceedings.

-Silja’s experience spans all major arbitration rules, including ICC, LCIA, Swiss Rules, DIS, ICSID, UNCITRAL and WIPO, and a variety of national arbitration acts and substantive laws, of both the common law and civil law traditions.
-Silja also advises and represents clients with respect to arbitrations or arbitration-related court proceedings in Switzerland, in particular in connection with actions to set aside Swiss arbitral awards and to recognize or enforce foreign awards, including the freezing of assets located in Switzerland.
+Silja’s experience includes all major arbitration rules, including ICC, LCIA, Swiss Rules, DIS, ICSID, UNCITRAL and WIPO, and a variety of national arbitration acts and substantive laws, of both the common law and civil law traditions.
+Silja also advises and represents parties before the Swiss courts in complex cross-border litigations and arbitration-related proceedings, including actions to set aside Swiss arbitral awards and to recognize or enforce foreign awards.
+She routinely provides specialist Swiss law advice and analysis to clients, in particular on arbitration issues and questions related to res judicata.

-Her areas of specialization include international agreements such as joint ventures, shareholder and share purchase agreements, distribution, sales, works and services, as well as licensing contracts, in different industries, including banking and finance, pharmaceuticals, telecommunications, automotive, construction, and energy and natural resources.
+Her areas of specialization include international agreements such as joint ventures, shareholder and share purchase agreements, as well as distribution, sales, works and services, and licensing contracts.
+Her experience spans different industries, including banking and finance, life sciences, pharmaceuticals, insurance, telecommunications, automotive, energy and natural resources.

 Prior to joining Lévy Kaufmann-Kohler, Silja worked with Julian D M Lew QC at 20 Essex Street Chambers in London, United Kingdom, assisting him in all aspects of his work as international arbitrator and academic.
 She also held various research and teaching positions in the fields of private international law and international arbitration at the law faculty of the University of Geneva, the School of International Arbitration at Queen Mary, University of London, and the World Intellectual Property Organization (WIPO).